Job Post SEO: What You Need to Know

 Going the easy way or the hard way

 You can boil down your job post SEO options to a race in two.
 You can do things the easy way, which will give you limited control over your job posts, or the hard way, which will give you total control.
-The easy way is to use either a third-party provider like a job board or a WordPress plugin on your own site to optimise your job posts.
+The easy way is to use either a third-party provider like a job board or a WordPress plugin on your own site to optimize your job posts.
 The hard way is to code everything yourself from the ground up.

 The drawback of the easy route is that it doesn’t offer the level of control that coding the entire thing yourself does.
 For the overwhelming majority of recruiters and employers, it offers more than enough control, however.